muhammad402696-commits/Lowercase/README.md

 # Lowercase
-This is my first GitHub project
+This is my first Git
+## About
+I am learning GitHub and this repository is for practice.

+## Author
+Muhammad